Paper: Cold Nuclear Matter Effect on the Inclusive $J/\psi$ Production in p+Au Collisions at $\sqrt{s_\text{NN}}$ = 200 GeV with

 Fig. 1 Signal Extraction

-Caption: The invariant mass distributions of unlike-sign (US) dielectron pairs after subtraction of like-sign (LS) dielectron pairs as the combinatorial background in p+p and p+Au collisions.
+Caption: The invariant mass distributions of unlike-sign (US) dielectron pairs after subtraction of like-sign (LS) dielectron pairs (the combinatorial background) in p+p and p+Au collisions.
 The vertical bars represent statistical uncertainties.
-The US – LS mass distributions (black circles) are fit with a function (black lines) summed up by 2 contributions: a. templates from simulation representing the signal (red lines); b. an exponential function in an attempt to model the residual background empirically (blue dashed lines).
-The open black circles are excluded from the fit to reduce potential ψ(2S) influence.
-The green dashed lines are the default lower and upper limits for yield integral.
+The US – LS mass distributions (black circles) are fit with a function (black lines) which is the sum of 2 contributions: i. templates from simulation representing the signal (red lines); ii. an exponential function to model the residual background empirically (blue dashed lines).
+The open black circles are excluded from the fit to reduce potential influence from the ψ(2S) meson.
+The green dashed lines are the default lower and upper limits for the mass window over which the integral is evaluated.

 Plot: